SpectraL519/pypformat/README.md

 ## TODO

 - Remove `test_dummy.py` before release
+- Add notes:
+  - (important/caution) using projections:
-- Add the important/caution note about using projections - don't project a type onto a list of the same type - infinite recursion
+    - don't project a type onto a list of the same type - infinite recursion
+    - `text_style` may/will not be applied for custom-formatted types with `style_entire_text=False`